Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 Fights Inflammation

-Dates are loaded with flavonoids, phenolic acids, and carotenoids — powerful antioxidants that help calm the inflammation in your stomach and intestines caused by the virus.
+Dates are loaded with flavonoids, phenolic acids, and carotenoids — powerful antioxidants that help calm the acute inflammation in your stomach and intestines caused by the virus.
+Less inflammation means faster healing.

 05